shirakaba/react-nativescript/README.md

 # React NativeScript
 ## About

-React plugin for NativeScript (*very* under construction; expect swathing refactors)
+A React renderer for NativeScript, allowing you to write a NativeScript app using the familiar React style. *very* under construction; expect swathing refactors!

 <p align="center">
     <a href="https://github.com/shirakaba/nside">